 I won't be divulging and "explaining" what the story is about in this review.
 That's what the synopsis on its official A-P page is for.

 Okay, here are my views on Bleach (here we go o_o )

 The story is originally compelling.
 It lays down the groundwork in the beginning and sets itself up to be a supernatural/action/comedy sort of thing.
 Truthfully the explanation of things such as "reiatsu", "reishi" and such are vague and not well-explained, despite Rukia's shitty drawings to teach Ichigo about the world of Soul Reapers.
-Despite this, the plot continues on, with me still trying to figure out exactly what the hell they mean.
+And there are elements like "kido" and "hados" --spells--that seem to have their own levels that the reader only vaguely knows the extent of.
+The plot continues on, with me still trying to figure out exactly what the hell everything means.
 Maybe I'm too slow to pick up on things like that, but explanations are not dwelled upon in this manga, just expected to be accepted by the reader and the characters as fact before moving on.